nicolasbucik/linked-list/README.md

 ## Changing data type

-Default datatype used for this linked list is Char, defined in typedef at the top of the code, you can change this by setting diffrent data type at typedef.
+Default datatype used for this linked list is Char, defined in typedef at the top of the code, you can change this by setting different data type at typedef.

 ```c
 typedef char itemType; //Change 'char' to 'int' if integers are desired (example)